Last week we discussed how to track the performance of specific marketing initiatives.

 - traffic coming from newsletters is often recorded as “direct”,

-- banner ads on third party websites shows up as referral traffic, even though they’re ads.
+- banner ads on third-party websites show up as referral traffic, even though they’re ads.

 You can avoid these and many others tracking mistakes, by using custom campaigns.